csalmeida/ruby-classes-and-modules/challenges/radio/radio-challenge.md

 When using an AM radio, the range would be `540.0` to `1600.0`.
 The frequency range will be dealt in [`Floats`](https://github.com/csalmeida/ruby-fundamentals#notes-on-floats).

-This will require that a `band` and that the `Radio` is set to one of those when initialized.
+This will require a `band` value and that the `Radio` is set to one of those when initialized.
 This value can be read but not changed from outside the class.

 A band specific radio can be created using `Radio.am` or `Radio.fm` respectively.